Timothy Knapman studied history at Oxford. Since then he has spent his time writing plays, musicals, songs, operas and children's books.

 Tim has appeared on Radio 3's In Tune and his work has been featured on Classical Collection and The Choir with Aled Jones.

-Tim has done over 70 events and readings in schools, bookshops, libraries, museums and at the Roald Dahl and Discover Story Centres.
+Tim has done more than 100 events and readings in schools, colleges, bookshops, fairs, libraries, festivals, the National Maritime Museum, Shakespeare’s Globe and Roald Dahl and Discover Story Centres.

 His hobbies include swashbuckling.